 There are a variety of tasks involved in this job role that many people are unaware of, here's a list of just a few tasks:

-If you have any questions regarding stonemason, our would like to discuss the variety of services that MMS Memorials offer to Brisbane and the surrounding suburbs, give us a call today on 07 3265 5433 or complete an online quote form.
+If you have any questions regarding stonemason, or would like to discuss the variety of services that MMS Memorials offer to Brisbane and the surrounding suburbs, give us a call today at 07 3265 5433 or complete an online quote form.
 We have been family owned since 1976, so get in contact now!